MATCH International Women's Fund: Funding

-As a non-profit, non-governmental organization, the fund obtains its founding from private individual Canadian donors, other Canadian organizations and foundations, and the Federal government of Canada.
+As a non-profit, non-governmental organization, the organization obtains its funding from private individual Canadian donors, other Canadian organizations and foundations, and the Federal government of Canada.
 The money from their funding is then granted to women's organizations.
 It publishes its finances in its 2016-2017 Strength in Numbers Report.

 Individual donors

 The MATCH International Women's Fund's funding comes from individual Canadian donors, with one year bringing in $2 million from private donors.

 Private sector

 The MATCH International Women's Fund has corporate partners including Cairns O'Neil Strategic Media, Citizen Relations, The Colony Project, and Fish Out of Water Design Inc., Eastern Ontario Women in Finance, and Telus Corporation.

 Foundations

 The MATCH International Women's Fund also has donor foundations including Foundations Canadian Federation of University Women, Elementary Teachers' Federation of Ontario, Foundation for a Just Society, Institute for International Women's Rights - Manitoba, LesLois Shaw Foundation, McLean Smits Foundation, Sisters of St. Joseph of the Diocese of London Foundation, Terrace Women and Development Collective, The Red Butterfly Foundation, The Cloverleaf Foundation, University of Winnipeg Foundation, Wellspring Advisors, Women's Executive Network Foundation.